ManiAm/VENTOS_Public/README.md

 + gnuplot has its own class now
 + vehicle equilibrium is now working for emulated cars
 + enable parallel build
-+ loggingWindowTitle sets the vglog window title name
++ can now set the vglog window title with loggingWindowTitle
 + updating the manual
 + various small improvements